-32. The Issuer can be forced, upon a change of control over the Issuer or Delta Lloyd N.V., to buy shares it does not yet own in Dutch insurance business ABN AMRO Verzekeringen.
+32. The Issuer can be forced, upon a change of control over the Issuer or NN Group N.V., to buy shares it does not yet own in Dutch insurance business ABN AMRO Verzekeringen.
 If this risk were to materialise, the Issuer could be forced to pay a currently unknown purchase price that would likely be material, the Issuer would be required to consolidate ABN AMRO Verzekeringen into its financial statements, which may have material adverse consequences for the Issuer's capital and liquidity ratios, and any potential losses incurred by ABN AMRO Verzekeringen would from then on be entirely for the account of the Issuer.

-The Issuer holds an indirect non-controlling 49% interest in ABN AMRO Verzekeringen.
-Delta Lloyd N.V. holds the remaining 51% in this joint venture.
-Upon a change of control in the Issuer, Delta Lloyd N.V. has the right to request that the Issuer buys its shares in ABN AMRO Verzekeringen at a price to be determined pursuant to a mechanism provided for in the shareholders' agreement.
+The Issuer holds a non-controlling 49% interest in ABN AMRO Verzekeringen.
+NN Group N.V.
+(NN) holds the remaining 51% interest in this joint venture.
+Upon a change of control in the Issuer, NN has the right to request that the Issuer buys its shares in ABN AMRO Verzekeringen at a price to be determined pursuant to a mechanism provided for in the shareholders' agreement.
 The current ultimate holding company of the Issuer is NLFI.
 A change of control includes a disposal by NLFI as a result of which NLFI would no longer hold a majority interest in the Issuer.

-The purchase price that the Issuer would have to pay for Delta Lloyd N.V.'s 51% interest cannot currently be determined, but it is likely to be material.
-As a result of the forced acquisition of the Delta Lloyd N.V. interest, the Issuer would hold 100% of ABN AMRO Verzekeringen.
+The purchase price that the Issuer would have to pay for NN's 51% interest cannot currently be determined, but it is likely to be material.
+As a result of the forced acquisition of the NN interest, the Issuer would hold 100% of ABN AMRO Verzekeringen.
 This would require the Issuer to consolidate ABN AMRO Verzekeringen into its financial statements, which could adversely affect the Issuer, for example as a result of lower capital and liquidity ratios.
 The Issuer believes that ABN AMRO Verzekeringen is currently adequately capitalised, but if ABN AMRO Verzekeringen were to suffer significant losses, for example because of unexpected large claims in relation to insurance mis-selling, the Issuer might be forced to recapitalise ABN AMRO Verzekeringen.
 Because it would then own 100%, the amounts involved would be remarkably higher as would have been the case if it still held 49%.
 See also the risk factor "-16.
 The Issuer is exposed to regulatory scrutiny and potentially significant claims for violation of the duty of care owed by it to clients and third parties".
-Currently, ABN AMRO Verzekeringen benefits from certain know-how and product development provided by Delta Lloyd N.V.
-If Delta Lloyd N.V. decides to sell its shares to the Issuer, it might no longer provide this type of technical assistance.
-Finally, if Delta Lloyd N.V. were to leave the joint venture, certain key personnel might decide to leave ABN AMRO Verzekeringen as well.
+Currently, ABN AMRO Verzekeringen benefits from certain know-how and product development provided by NN.
+If NN decides to sell its shares to the Issuer, it might no longer provide this type of technical assistance.
+Finally, if NN were to leave the joint venture, certain key personnel might decide to leave ABN AMRO Verzekeringen as well.
 The risks described above could alone and in the aggregate have a material adverse effect on the Issuer's business, its financial condition and its results of operations.